-How to support and encourage effective participation and inclusion while mentoring the mentees
+How to support and encourage effective Topic 3.6 participation and inclusion during the activities

 With your colleagues, do the following activity.
 Start by getting 13 post-it notes (or small cards).
 Below are 13 characters from a remote village in